Mistakes: Exterior Shutters Today vs Historic Shutters –

 - The louvers are constructed in a fixed open position in order to allow a certain amount of air and light to pass through.

-- When the shutter is open the louvers angle pointing downwards towards the house.
+- When the shutter is open the louvers angle pointing downwards towards the house and upward facing out.

 - When the shutter is closed, the louvers are angled pointing downwards away from the house to shed water away from the window and block the sun’s rays from entering the room.